Tangy Lemon and Lime Cake Recipe

 - Using a Microplane grater or zester, finely zest the lemon peel of 4 medium lemons.

 - Cut and juice all of the lemons.
-Boil the lemon juice in a small saucepan on a medium-high heat until the volume has reduced to about 3 Tablespoons of concentrated juice.
+Boil the lemon juice in a small saucepan on medium-high heat until the volume has reduced to about 3 Tablespoons of concentrated juice.
+Set aside.

 - Cut the peel into long slivers, using a zig-zag pattern.
-This will give an structure to the candied decoration on the top of the cake.
+This will give a structure to the candied decoration on the top of the cake.

-- Put the peel slivers, water and 80g / 0.5 cup sugar in a small saucepan.
-Cook over a low heat until the peel is soft and cooked through.
+- Put the peel slivers, water and 80g / 1/2 cup sugar in a small saucepan.
+Cook over low heat until the peel is soft and cooked through.
 It will lose some of its bright green color during this time.

 - Drain the peel slivers, then toss in a little castor sugar, and allow to cool.